john-d-walker/omgili-aggregator/README.md

 # omgili-aggregator
 <p>Aggregates news data from omgili.com and publishes it to a Redis list.</p>

+<h2>How it works</h2>

+<p>First, it scans 'feed.omgili.com' for available .zip files to download.
+Files are downloaded, unzipped, and the contents (news stories in XML format) are pushed to a Redis server list called 'NEWS_XML'.
+Steps are taken to avoid duplicate data in the server.</p>

 <h2>Getting started</h2>

 <p>To install omgili-aggregator, navigate to the 'omgili-aggregator' directory and run the following command:</p>